NFil2st/Project_Software_Deployment/README.md

 ### ✅ Final goal for Tester:

-All Specs A–F pass in the `test` branch CI; test artifacts uploaded; no open blocking QA issues before PR to `main`.
+All Specs A–G pass in the `test` branch CI; test artifacts uploaded; no open blocking QA issues before PR to `main`.

 ---